opsmill/infrahub/docs/20_knowledge_base/graphql.md

 #### Create & Update

 To `Create` or `Update` an object, the mutations will have the following properties
-- The Input for the mutatiion must be provided inside `data`
+- The Input for the mutation must be provided inside `data`
 - All mutations will return `ok` and `object` to access some information after the mutation has been executed.
-- For `Update`, it will be mandatory to provide an `id`
+- For `Update`, it is mandatory to provide an `id`

 ```graphql
 mutation {